-Stunning and unique, diamonds are one of the most sought-after gemstones when it comes to fine jewelry.
-And while these stones may simply come from carbon atoms, they’re usually worth a pretty penny.
-Use a diamond price calculator to ensure you are getting the best value.
+Stunning and unique, diamonds are certainly one of the most sought-after gemstones for fine jewelry.
+And while these stones may come from carbon atoms, they’re usually worth a pretty penny.
+Use a diamond price calculator to ensure you are getting the best value when buying a diamond engagement ring.

 Interestingly, with every unique diamond, there’s a huge range when it comes to cost on a diamond price calculator.

-Here’s everything you need to know to help calculate the price of your diamond.
+Here’s everything you need to know in order to calculate diamond prices.

 Carat refers to the actual weight of a diamond and is a unit of measure equal to 0.2gm.
-For all diamonds, size is a significant contributor to diamond pricing.
-The diamond price will increase exponentially as the carat weight increases.
+Size is a without a doubt a significant contributor to diamond pricing or price per carat for all diamonds.
+For example, a 3-carat diamond will have a higher price per carat than a one or two-carat diamond.
+Therefore, the diamond price will increase exponentially as the carat weight increases.
 You will frequently see diamond prices measured in price per carat.

 The diamond price will also differ from shape to shape, which we’ll review later on.
-For now, let’s look at the most popular (and expensive) cut diamond, the round.
+But first, let’s look at the most popular (and expensive) cut diamond, the round.
 Round diamonds are more costly because of how they are cut.
 The more rough stone removed, the higher its diamond price will be.

-More time and skill goes into creating a round diamond, and a round diamond will cost around 20% more than other diamond shapes.
-Keep this in mind when searching for the best price per carat.
+More time and skill go into creating a round diamond, and a round diamond will cost around 20% more than other diamond shapes, giving it a higher price per carat.
+Keep this in mind when searching for the best diamond prices.

-Below we will compare the prices of round lab-grown diamonds from Clean Origin versus round mined diamonds from Brilliant Earth.
-The range looks at diamonds with a color grade of H or higher and a clarity grade of SI1 or better (as of 8/5/2020).
+Below we will compare the prices of round lab grown diamonds from Clean Origin to round mined diamonds from Brilliant Earth.
+The range looks at diamonds with a color grade of H or higher and a clarity grade of SI1 or better (as of 6/20/2022).
+As you can see, the price per carat goes up significantly between a 2-carat diamond, a 2.5-carat diamond, and a 3-carat diamond.
+As you go up in carat weight, you will see this trend continue, with the price per carat going up significantly when looking at a larger carat diamond.

 Clean Origin Lab Grown Diamonds vs. Mined Diamonds